Pros and Cons of Donor-Advised Funds

 Donors benefit from an immediate tax deduction, tax-free growth, and investment flexibility.

-In addition, the 2018 tax-law changes make it more difficult to claim a charitable deduction.
+Tax advantages are one of the major benefits of donor-advised funds.
+That’s especially true after the 2018 tax-law changes, which made it more difficult to deduct charitable donations for tax purposes.
 Because most investors now take the standard deduction instead of itemizing, it can be beneficial to “bunch” charitable donations by making a larger donation in a single year, which might push you past the threshold for itemized deductions, instead of making smaller annual donations that might not be tax-deductible.
 Donor-advised funds can facilitate this strategy because donors can make a bigger contribution to a donor-advised fund in a single year and take the itemized deduction up front, but still make charitable contributions over time.